 Source/Vol/Year/Page

-Identifying duplicates based on journal's name, volume, publication year and start page of the article.
+Identifying duplicates based on the journal's name, volume, publication year and start page of the article.

 Title/Page

-Identifying duplicates based on title and start page of the article.
+Identifying duplicates based on the title and start page of the article.

 Title/Authors/Year/Page

-Identifying duplicates based on title, authors, publication year and and start page of the article.
+Identifying duplicates based on the title, authors, publication year and start page of the article.

-When the active rules applies to two or more articles (e.g. has the same title and start page), then articles are evaluated as duplicates.
+When the active rules apply to two or more articles (e.g. have the same title and start page), then the articles are evaluated as duplicates.
 Only the first one is displayed in the result list and the others are assigned to it.
-Such records are marked with an icon with number of duplicates.
-If, however, the user discovers that there are no duplicates, he can turn the duplicate into a standard record by clicking the Not duplicate button.
+Such records are marked with an icon showing the number of duplicates.
+If, however, you discover that there are no duplicates, you can turn the duplicate into a standard record by clicking the Not duplicate button.

 If the duplicate also contains an abstract or DOI, it will be automatically used to complete the record.

-<aside> 💡 For a quick overview of duplicates, use the Other filter in the left menu, where records with duplicates (from point 2) are listed.
+<aside> 💡 For a quick overview of duplicates, use the Has filter in the left menu, where records with duplicates (from point 2 above) are listed.

 </aside>